 Campbell, Emily B., John Torpey, and Bryan S. Turner.
 “Religion and the Occupy Wall Street movement.”
 Critical Research on Religion 3.2 (2015): 127-147.

 Gordon, Edmund W., and Emily B. Campbell.
 “Context and Perspective: Implications for Assessment in Education.”
 Teachers College Record 116 (2014): 1-18

 Campbell, Emily B. and Edmund W. Gordon.
 2017.
 “The Role of Family and Home in Children’s Intellectual Development”.
 Strengthening Families, Communities and Schools to Support Children’s Development.
-Routledge.
+New York: Routledge.